lhajouji/oci-generative-ai/04.oci-generative-ai-service/README.md

 # Extending Chatbot by Adding RAG + Memory
 ## RAG Plus Memory
-In addition to RAG, we need out Chatbot to be conversational too
+In addition to RAG, we need our Chatbot to be conversational too

 ### RAG
 * Get relevant documents and insert these in prompts